-Nutrimill Grain Mill
+Nutrimill Grain Mill Review

-Nutrimill Grain Mill When it comes to whole grain breads most people either love them or hate them.
+When it comes to whole grain breads most people either love them or hate them.
 The ones that love them love them because they probably have had good whole grain breads.
 Those that hate them hate them because they haven’t had good ones.
 I used to be in the hate group.
 Like most people in the hate group I either bought whole grain bread and it was heavy, dense and often dry.
 Or, when I got my first bread machine I went to the supermarket and bought a bag of whole wheat flour and tried making my own.
 This didn’t turn out any better than the stuff I had bought.
 Mine was drier, denser and even had a dirty taste to it.

-About 2 years ago however I bought a Vita-Mix and just for the heck of it used it to mill some wheat berries in to flour.
+About 2 years ago however I bought a Vita-Mix Grain Mill and just for the heck of it used it to mill some wheat berries in to flour.
 I followed the directions that came with it for milling flour and what I ended up with was the lightest finest flour I had ever seen.
 The bread this flour made was incredible.
 It was as light and tender as white bread, in fact several of my friends thought it was white bread, I helped this illusion later by using white or golden wheat.
 As it turns out the finer flour made more of the gluten in the grain available for bread making and because there were no flakes of bran the bran wasn’t cutting the gluten strands.
 Bran is sharp at least to the gluten strands and the more of them that get cut, the less air the dough will trap from the yeast and the less rise you will get which makes the bread heavy and dense.

 After discovering the true secret to light wonderful whole grain bread I started looking for a new grain mill.
-Sure I could use the Vita-Mix, but it only allows you to mill a small amount at a time, about 2 cups.
+Sure I could use my Vita-Mix grain mill, but it only allows you to mill a small amount at a time, about 2 cups.
 I like to mill a good size batch and then freeze it for later use (it is best to use the flour as quickly as possible).
-You also can run in to problems with the Vita-Mix should you want a flour that is a little courser.
+You also can run in to problems with the Vita-Mix grain mill should you want a flour that is a little courser.
 Grinding the grain in the Vita-Mix for less time usually gets you flour that varies widely in texture from powder fine to outright chunky, so if you need to mill say rye berries in to pumpernickel it is almost impossible to do with the Vita-Mix, so I wanted something that would give me the control I wanted.

 So my quest for other options was on.
-What I found was that there is a fairly large selection of mills on the market from little mini stone mills to the burr mills like the Retsel, when you add in the hand crank units and the one for the Kitchen Aid mixer (I do not recommend it, it is a nightmare).
-The number of mills available is quite surprising.
+What I found was that there is a fairly large selection of grain mills on the market from little mini stone grain mills to the burr grain mills like the Retsel, when you add in the hand crank units and the one for the Kitchen Aid mixer (I do not recommend it, it is a nightmare).
+The number of grain mills available is quite surprising.
 And, even more surprising was that they all had major drawbacks.
 Most have no coarseness control, others lacked that and got the flour to hot which destroys the important nutrients in it, yet others were a nightmare to use and clean and it just went on and on.

-Items You Can Mill
+Items Nutrimill Can Mill

 Wheat (both hard and soft), whole oat groats, rice, triticale, kamut, spelt, dried pinto beans, popcorn, split peas, buckwheat, barley, rye, millet, sorghum, dried mung beans and soybeans.
 (The Nutrimill isn’t suitable for herbs, spices, tapioca pearls, oilseeds like flax or sesame, nuts, coffee or anything excessively oil, wet or stringy.)